imc2023-98/imc2023-98.github.io/pages/pipeline.md

 ![Schema of the Example-Graph](/assets/example_schema.svg)

-We can see that there were IP Addresses embedded as Altertnative Name in some certificates (these were always self-signed and we did not consider such cases in the paper).
+Note that there were IP Addresses embedded as Altertnative Name in some certificates.
+These were always self-signed certificates.
+However, we did not consider such cases in the paper.